Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

+The strategy provides clear advantages over the SU(2)-based decomposition.
+While SU(2)-based schemes typically require 6 native Hadamard gates \cite{lindon2023complete,liu2023performing,li2024universal}, our strategy reduces the required native gate count by 1/3, as illustrated in Fig.~\ref{fig:5}(a).
+Although a rigorous mathematical proof of Eq.~\eqref{Eq:decom} remains an open problem, Fig.~\ref{fig:5}(b) confirms the universality and high fidelity of this strategy, evidenced by numerically testing on 1,000 random SU(3) gates, following the methods established in prior work \cite{divincenzo2000}.
+In Appendix C, we systematically summarize the advantages of our protocols over conventional SU(2)-based schemes across three key areas: arbitrary SU(3) compilation, Clifford group synthesis, and specific H-gate implementation.

-\textit{Conclusions}--- In summary, we present a simple, efficient one-step protocol for implementing a qutrit gate set by directly manipulating the three-dimensional Hilbert space.
-This approach analytically yields the required control pulses, circumventing the complexity of SU(3) Lie algebra and eliminating the need for gate decomposition or optimal control.
-As a proof-of-principle demonstration, we experimentally design H and X gates within 35 ns, achieving a reliable fidelity of 99.5\%.
-Furthermore, we examine the advantages of our protocol by applying it to two application-relevant quantum circuits, validating its feasibility for qutrit computation.
-Notably, the underlying idea of the protocol is platform-independent, suggesting its applicability across various quantum systems.
-Our work lays the foundation for further exploration into the systematic design of qudit gates.
+\textit{Conclusions}---In summary, we present a simple, efficient one-step protocol for implementing a single-qutrit gate set by directly manipulating the three-dimensional Hilbert space.
+As a proof-of-principle demonstration, we analytically design H and X gate pulses within 35 ns, experimentally achieving a reliable fidelity of 99.5\%.
+We examine the advantages of our protocol by applying it to two application-relevant quantum circuits, validating its feasibility for qutrit computation.
+Furthermore, we theoretically explore the distinct potential of qutrits for high-precision quantum metrology.
+In particular, building upon our experimentally demonstrated native qutrit gates, we propose a universal SU(3) decomposition strategy, offering enhanced compilation efficiency as confirmed by numerical analysis.
+Our platform-independent protocol can serve as a universal toolbox for controlling widespread three-level systems and lays the foundation for the systematic design of qudit gates across diverse quantum hardware. ~\\

+\textit{Acknowledgments}--- We are grateful to the anonymous referees for their valuable guidance; their suggestions were instrumental in improving the quality of this paper.
+We thank Wei Fang, Jiayu Ding and Orkesh Nurbolat for technical support.
+This work was partially supported by the Quantum Science and Technology-National Science and Technology Major Project (Grant Nos.
+2021ZD0301702, 2024ZD0302000), Natural Science Foundation of Jiangsu Province (Grant No. BK20232002), National Natural Science Foundation of China (Grant Nos.
+U21A20436 and 12074179), and Natural Science Foundation of Shandong Province (Grant No. ZR2023LZH002).

 ~\\